It was a severe health problem when chemicals called ketones built up in the blood.

 - Changes in breathing (deep breaths).

-- Odor of ketones in the breath (“fruity-flavored” breath).
+- The odor of ketones in the breath (“fruity-flavored” breath).

 - Collapse or unconsciousness.

-- Feeling very thirsty and drinking lots of water.
+- I was feeling very thirsty and drinking lots of water.

-- Fatigue and lethargy that can progress to coma.
+- Fatigue and lethargy can progress to coma.

 Diagnosis of diabetic ketoacidosis

-Blood tests can be used to monitor your glucose levels and any chemical imbalances, such as low potassium levels.
+Blood tests can monitor your glucose levels and any chemical imbalances, such as low potassium levels.

 Urinalysis can be used to estimate the number of ketones in your body.

-Blood and urine tests can also be used to detect an underlying infection, which could be a trigger.
+Blood and urine tests can also detect an underlying infection, which could be a trigger.

 You may also have blood tests to check:

-- The amount of dissolved particles in your blood (plasma osmolarity).
+- The number of dissolved particles in your blood (plasma osmolality).

-- The concentration of certain electrolytes in the blood, such as sodium and potassium, and bicarbonate.
+- The concentration of certain electrolytes in the blood, such as sodium, potassium, and bicarbonate.

 - The number of red and white blood cells in the blood.

 - After diabetic ketoacidosis has been diagnosed, regular blood and urine tests will likely be required to check how well you respond to treatment.